A nonamenable "factor" of a Euclidean space: Introduction

 \end{enumerate}

 Much of the work will be in ensuring that the resulting tiles are in fact indistinguishable.
 Proving indistinguishability is usually highly non-trivial, see \cite{LS} for the case of the infinite components of Bernoulli percolation on Cayley graphs.
-A definition of indistinguishable {\it decorated connected components} of an automorphism-invariant random subgraph (percolation) of an underlying Cayley graph will be needed, which will be similar to our definition of indistinguishable tiles from a tiling, as above.
-Components of an invariant random subgraph of a Cayley graph turn into a unimodular random graph, when looking at the component of the origin, with the rest of the Cayley graph thought of as a (unimodular) decoration.
+A definition of indistinguishable {\it decorated connected components} of an automorphism-invariant random subgraph (percolation) of an underlying Cayley graph will be needed, which will be similar to our definition of indistinguishable tiles of a tiling, as above.
+Components of a percolation on a Cayley graph turn into a unimodular random graph, when looking at the component of the origin, with the rest of the Cayley graph thought of as a (unimodular) decoration.
 Indistinguishability then transforms into ergodicity (extremality) of this unimodular probability measure.
-We will make the component of a fixed origin (as a unimodular decorated graph) be ergodic, instead of directly showing the slightly weaker claim that the components of the percolation are indistinguishable.
+We will prove that in the above construction the component of a fixed origin (as a unimodular decorated graph) is ergodic, instead of directly showing that the components of the percolation are indistinguishable.
 The advantage of addressing this property is that the usual definition of indistinguishability uses the automorphisms of the undelying graph while ergodicity of unimodular measures does not refer to that.
 We will have different graphs $G$ and $H$ on the same vertex set.
 A subset of the vertex set induces a set of edges in $H$ and in $G$ as well.
 We will switch from viewing it as a subgraph of $H$, with some decoration from $G$ and the rest of $H$, to viewing it as a subgraph of $G$ with some decoration from $H$ and the rest of $G$.
 When doing so, the definition of indistinguishability that is independent of the underlying graph ($G$ or $H$) will be useful.
 See Definitions \ref{extremal} and \ref{indist_graph}.